 Sociology minors learn how to systematically think about how to conduct social science research.
-With its focus on core competencies of research methods and social theory, our minors are a great option for students who want to gain a broad understanding to the social world.
+With its focus on core competencies of research methods and social theory, the Minor in Sociology is a great option for students who want to gain a broad understanding to the social world.

 Students who are enrolled in a major program other than sociology and who obtain at least 30 credits and no more than 42 credits in sociology courses qualify to graduate with a minor in sociology.
 You can declare your specialization through the Student Services Centre.

 The program requires that students complete the following

 - 3 credits of introductory sociology (from SOCI 100, 101, 102)